Estimated Reading Time: 5 Minutes

 The topography

 If the topography of the community is reasonably flat, it is common to run the water pipe under the road.
 In many communities, the road is a common area.
-In such a case, the water pipe should be registered as a separate water easement.
-Unless the road is a public road.
-If the topography is reasonably steep, it is cheaper for the developer to run the water pipe through each property and not use the road.
+In such cases, the water pipe should be registered as a separate water easement, unless the road is public.
+If the topography is reasonably steep, it is more cost-effective for the developer to run the water pipe through each property rather than using the road.
 In that case, a water easement will have to be constituted on each property title.
-Otherwise, the water easement will be in the same place as the road is.
+Otherwise, the water easement will be located in the same place as the road.

 A seller’s commitment

-This takes me to a case we recently had; where one of our agents represented the buyer and another agent represented the seller.
-The seller owns a property with several home sites and has built 4 homes on the property.
-All properties are occupied by him and members of his family.
-There is one rental unit owned by the same owner.
-The water supply for all homes and home sites is through a common AyA water meter on the street.
+This takes me to a case we had, where one of our agents represented the buyer and another agent represented the seller.
+The seller owns a property with several home sites and has built four homes on the property.
+He and his family members occupy all properties.
+The same owner owns one rental unit, which is the one the client is buying.
+The water supply for all homes and home sites is provided through a single AyA water meter located on the street.
 From there, one water pipe leads to a water holding tank with a water pressure pump.
 From the tank, the water is then distributed to each house.
-That means that the house we are selling doesn’t have its own water supply and depends on the neighbors for water.
+That means the house we are selling doesn’t have its water supply and relies on the neighbors for water.

-The seller commits to request a water connection to the AyA water company directly.
+The seller commits to requesting a water connection directly with the AyA water company.
 He will build a pump house with a water holding tank and a pressure pump.
-Then, the seller did what most property owners would do, the wrong thing.
+Then, the seller did what most property owners would do: the wrong thing.
 He connected the water pipe from the water holding tank to the water meter on the street in a straight line, the shortest way possible.

 An unnecessary shortcut

-By taking the shortcut, the water pipe runs over a separate home site owned by the same seller.
-One day he will sell it and now there is a water pipe running over someone else’s property.
-This neighbor could dig it up, cut it off or connect his swimming pool to it and have free water.
+By taking the shortcut, the water pipe runs over a separate homesite owned by the same seller.
+One day, he will sell it, and now a water pipe runs over someone else’s property.
+This neighbor could dig it up, cut it off, or connect his swimming pool to it and have free water.

 The seller could have run the water pipe under the road (a gravel road in this case).
 Then, he would have saved himself a lot of trouble.
 The water pipe had to be moved to the road to correct the problem.
 Or otherwise, constitute a water easement against the neighboring property.